microsoft/fluentui/rfcs/react-components/convergence/long-term-support-plan.md

 Branch renames make it possible to have an easier current verson change if we do next version development it its own branch.
 We can rename master to vX and then rename next to master.

-Note: We should also consider renaming master to main.
+#### Consider renaming master to main

+In 2020, as part of replacing exclusionary terms with more inclusive ones, many repositories started renaming the master branch to main.
+New repositories in GitHub now default to main.
+We should take this opportunity to do the same if we are renaming branches.

 ### Pros and Cons

 - 👍 v7 is already isolated in own branch, requiring no changes and will be familiar to partners
 - 👍 branches provide independent policy allowing for easier management
 - 👍 folder depth is reduced and packages more discoverable
-- 👍 build times should be moderately faster with no if/then logic
+- 👍 build times should be moderately faster with no if/then logic<sub>1<sub>
 - 👍 builds should be more reliable as changes are always specific to that version
+- 👍 build technology can evolve more rapidly as there is less compatibility work to consider and reduces build script surface area.

 - 👎 more branches means more enlisting, github configuration, and pipeline configuration
 - 👎 aging builds for sunset and retiring versions means keeping track of different build approaches
 - 👎 we'll be asking partners who regularly contribute to the repo to absorb more pain while we're also asking them to migrate

+<sub>1<sub> As well, some components with large test snapshots such as react-charting won't slow test run times during builds.

 ## Open Issues